Our customers save $693 on average when they bundle their home and auto insurance policies.

 Common Causes of Loss in

 The most common—and expensive—cause for loss in Kansas is severe weather, particularly tornadoes.
-The state sees an average of 96 tornadoes each year,1 landing squarely in second place compared to Texas.
-Thunderstorms and lightning are also common culprits for home insurance claims; because these weather events often bring hail, roof replacement or repair due to hailstorms is frequent.
+The state sees an average of 86 tornadoes each year.1 Thunderstorms and lightning are also common culprits for home insurance claims; because these weather events often bring hail, roof replacement or repair due to hailstorms is frequent.
 These weather events can lead to substantial financial losses for homeowners who don’t have insurance to cover the cost of repairing or rebuilding after a storm.

 Additional Coverage Options Recommended for Homeowners